GiacomoValliPhD/openhdemg/docs/gui_advanced.md

 - `GR10MM0808`
 - `None`

 are implemented.
 You must choose one from the respective dropdown list.
 In case you selected `None`, the entrybox `Rows, Columns` will appear.
-Please specify the number of rows and columns of your used matrix since you now bypass included matrix codes.
+Please specify the number of rows and columns of your used matrix since you now bypass included matrix codes. `Orientation` is ignored when `Matrix Code` is `None`.
 In example, specifying

 ```Python
 Rows, Columns: 13, 5
 ```
 means that your File has 65 channels.

 Once you specified these parameter, you can click the `Advaned Analysis` button to start your analysis.

 -----------------------------------------